Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 How much does Margot Robbie earn from films?

-Celebrity wealth tracker Celebrity Net Worth estimates Margot Robbie may have a net worth of USD 40 million.
+Celebrity wealth tracker Celebrity Net Worth estimates Margot Robbie may have a net worth of USD 40 million (INR 328 crore approx.).

 Much of this is obviously because of her film career.
 But it is not clear how much she may have made from the movies she has been a part of as an actor or producer in the earlier years.

 Commenting about her stint in Neighbours, she told Vanity Fair in 2014 that she “saved up enough to get me through three years unemployed.”
-Some reports suggest that she was paid somewhere around USD 350,000 for The Wolf of Wall Street and almost double that figure two years later for Z for Zachariah.
+Some reports suggest that she was paid somewhere around USD 350,000 (INR 2.8 crore approx.) for The Wolf of Wall Street and almost double that figure two years later for Z for Zachariah.

-But by 2019, she was listed by Forbes as one of the highest-paid actresses in the world with total earnings of USD 23.5 million.
+But by 2019, she was listed by Forbes as one of the highest-paid actresses in the world with total earnings of USD 23.5 million (INR 192 crore approx.).
 The publication noted that a prime reason behind her income was the eight-figure upfront earnings from Birds of Prey of which she was also a producer.

 Her income in recent years is better known, especially for Greta Gerwig’s Barbie — one of the most-anticipated films of 2023.